endorlabs/pattern-library/queries/README.md

 ## Use notes

-All examples that use `endorctl` assume that you have an authenticated session.
+All examples that use `endorctl` (files that begin `cli-`) assume that you have an authenticated session.
 That means one of:

 * You've run `endorctl init --method=METHOD_NAME` successfully on the local machine
 * You've generated an API key and secret, and set the relevante environment variables correctly